jack-bradshaw/Spyglass/README.md

 }
 ```

-Now when the Spyglass framework finds the `directionFacing` attribute, it uses the attibute value to determine which method to call.
+Now when the Spyglass framework finds the `directionFacing` attribute, it uses the attribute value to determine which method to call.
 If the attribute is not present in the XML at all, then none of the methods are called.
 For example, when the following layout is inflated and the ExampleView class is instantiated, only the `faceWest` method is invoked.
 ```XML
 <FrameLayout
 	android:width="match_parent"